manniefesto/neptune-2-firmware/README.md

 It seems that it is not 100% stock as the TFT images and options are different, however it does complie and run on the MKS Robin Nano main board that the printer uses.

+This project is not completed.
+Here is a todo list.

+# Todo:
+* Update Marlin (Currently on a 2.0.x bugfix build from 2019)
+* Investigate the changes to the TFT (LGVL)
+* Apply elegoo icons and splash screen
+* Create video explaining both build options

 # Building

 ## Option 1 - Github actions